-The borders of Trinidad and Tobago are expected to reopen on Saturday, July 17, 2021, with some restrictions for entry.
+The borders of Trinidad and Tobago were reopened on Saturday, July 17, 2021, with some restrictions for entry.

-In additional efforts to curb the spread of COVID-19, the Government of Trinidad & Tobago has implemented a nationwide daily curfew effective Sunday, May 16, 2021, from 9:00 p.m. to 5:00 a.m.
+In additional efforts to curb the spread of COVID-19, the Government of Trinidad & Tobago has implemented a nationwide daily curfew from 10:00 p.m. to 5:00 a.m.

 Travelers with planned visits to Tobago are strongly urged to contact their travel representative or airline for information specific to their locations.